ryanafolk/utremi/README.md

 # Heuchera ancestral niche analyses

 ## Scripts in main directory
 Scripts written in python3 should be run in bash.
+The ancestral reconstruction should be run, with results in the paths specified below.
+E.g., tables output should be at `./ancestral_reconstruction_tables`.

 1. `date_histograms_from_mcmctree.r` generates dating histograms from MCMCtree output.
+Run with the MCMC as mcmc.txt in the working directory.

+3. `projections_binned_ancestralreconstruction.py` performs the range projections on a per-node basis.
+    Example:
+    ```
+    ./projections_binned_ancestralreconstruction.py ./ancestral_reconstruction_tables/out_table_BIOCLIM_1.txt ./BIOCLIM_1 -l ./PALEOCLIMATE_LAYERS/bio1_final/*.tif
+    ````

 2. `weight_projection_by_date_probability.py` takes the output of the projection and date histogram scripts to weight projections by posterior probability.
+Projections should be in a folder called "projected".
+Modify the file path to

     Example:
     ```
     ./weight_projection_by_date_probability.py dating_histograms.csv
     ```

-3. `projections_binned_ancestralreconstruction.py` performs the range predictions on a per-node basis.
-    Example:
-    ```
-    ./projections_binned_ancestralreconstruction.py ./ancestral_reconstruction_tables/out_table_BIOCLIM_1.txt ./BIOCLIM_1 -l ./ShellyFinal_NovemberLayers_2019/bio1_final/*.tif
-    ````

 4. `trim_sum_and_normalize_projections.py` trims the projections to the study area, normalizes histogram area, and combines across species.